edgarpf/ckad/README.md

 ## Extras

+ - Begin your exam trying to answer the easiest questions.
+Flag the others (the ones above 5%) to answer them later.
- - Do not stuck in one question.
+ - Do not get stuck in one question.
 Use the flag option.
 You can come back later.
  - If you do not know the answer completely for a question remember that you can make only a part of it and get some points.
 Try not to let any question in blank.
  - [Canary deployments](https://phoenixnap.com/kb/kubernetes-canary-deployments) using a service.
  - [How to use export in docker](https://www.techrepublic.com/article/how-to-exportimport-containers-with-docker/).
 Remember that you can export in ***.tar*** format.